Sport in India

+Domestic professional commercial sports leagues in the country including Indian Premier League (Cricket) Women's Premier League (Cricket), Indian Super League (Football), I-League (Football), Indian Women's League (Football), Pro Kabbadi (Kabbadi), Hockey India League (Hockey), Premier Badminton League (Badminton), Ultimate Table Tennis League (Table Tennis), Premier Handball League (Handball), Prime Volleyball League (Volleyball) and Ultimate Kho Kho (Kho–Kho).
+The major international sporting events that are annually organised in India include the Indian Open (Golf), India Open (Badminton), and India Open (Table Tennis).
+Kabaddi, an indigenous sport, is widely regarded as one of the fastest growing sports in India, following the launch of the Indian domestic Pro Kabaddi League.
+The sport has garnered substantial television viewership, contributing to its popularity and elevating its monetary value.
+Women's sports have also grown in India, with professional leagues including the Women's Premier League and Women's Kabaddi League.
-The country has hosted, co-hosted several international sporting events, most notably the 1951 and 1982 Asian Games, the 1987, 1995 and 2016 South Asian Games, the 2010 Commonwealth Games, the 2014 Lusofonia Games, the 1987, 1996, 2011, 2016, 2021 Men's Cricket world cups and the 1978, 1997, 2013, 2016 Women's Cricket world cups.
-India has hosted editions of SAFF Championship in 1999, 2011, 2015; SAFF Women's Championship in 2016 and junior FIFA world cups such as 2017 FIFA U-17 World Cup, 2022 FIFA U-17 Women's World Cup of Football.

-India will host the 2023 Cricket World Cup, 2026 ICC T20 World Cup, 2031 Cricket World Cup, and 2025 Women's Cricket World Cup.
+India has hosted several international sporting events, including editions of the Asian Games, South Asian Games; the 2010 Commonwealth Games; and six Men's and four Women's cricket world championships.
+India has hosted four editions of the SAFF Championship; SAFF Women's Championship in 2016, and one junior FIFA World Cup world for each gender in football(2017 FIFA U-17 World Cup and 2022 FIFA U-17 Women's World Cup).
+India will host the 2025 Women's World Cup, the 2026 T20 and the 2031 ODI Cricket World Cup.

-Domestic professional commercial sports leagues in the country include the Indian Premier League, Women's IPL (cricket), Indian Super League, I-League and Santosh Trophy (football), Pro Kabbadi (Kabaddi), Hockey India League (field hockey), Premier Badminton League (Badminton), Ultimate Table Tennis league (Table Tennis), Prime Volleyball League (Volleyball) and Ultimate Kho Kho league (Kho–kho).

-The major international sporting events annually held in India include the ATP 250 Maharashtra Open of Tennis, Indian Open, golf, the India Open of badminton and India Open of Table tennis.

-The annual Major Dhyan Chand Khel Ratna is India's highest award for achievement in sports, while the Dronacharya Award is awarded for excellence in coaching.

 History

-Ancient and Medieval period
+Ancient and medieval period

-The world's oldest stadium with terraced stands was constructed at Dholavira, Gujarat during third millennium BCE.
-Two stadiums have been identified at the ancient site, one is considered a ceremonial ground, another, a small stadium.
+The world's oldest stadium with terraced stands was constructed in Dholavira, Gujarat, during the third millennium BCE.
+Two stadiums have been identified at the ancient site: one is considered a ceremonial ground, and the other a small stadium.

-The importance of sports was also evident in India in the Vedic era.
+Sports were evident during the Vedic era.
 Physical culture in ancient India was fuelled by religious rights.
-The mantra in the Atharvaveda says, "Duty is in my right hand and the fruits of victory in my left."
-In terms of an ideal, these words hold the same sentiments as the traditional Olympic Oath: "For the Honour of my Country and the Glory of Sport."
+A well known mantra in the Atharvaveda says, "Duty is in my right hand and the fruits of victory in my left."

-The modern game of badminton has developed from an old children's game known in England as battledore and shuttlecock, a game popular in ancient India.
-The battledore was a paddle and the shuttlecock a small feathered cork, now usually called a "bird".
+The modern game of badminton developed from an English children's game known as battledore and shuttlecock, a game that was most prominent in ancient India.
+The battledore was a paddle and the shuttlecock was a small feathered cork, colloquially called a bird.